The Hics

-The Hics are an English electronic band formed in London in 2012 by Sam Paul Evans and Jacob Welsh.
-Originally a two-piece electronic indie band, the band was soon joined by Matt Knox on bass, Roxane Barker on vocals, Geordan Reid-Campbell on guitar and David Turay on saxophone.
-They got signed to REAL STAR RECORDS late 2012, They released their first EP, Tangle, in 2013.
+The Hics are an English R&B duo from London.
+Originally a six piece band, they became a duo in 2016 fronted by Sam Paul Evans and Roxane Barker.

 History

 The band members met at Pimlico School, now Pimlico Academy, whilst on the music programme.
-The Hics were originally formed as a two-piece electronic indie band between Evans and Welsh, and were later joined by Matt Knox on bass.
-After feeling something was missing, they called on their old schoolmates Rox Barker, who joined as vocalist, and Geordan Reid-Campbell, who joined as guitarist.
-The band met their sixth member, Saxophonist David Turay, through the Jazz scene.
+The Hics were originally formed as a two-piece electronic indie band between Sam Paul Evans and Jacob Welsh, and were later joined by fellow Pimilco allum Roxane Barker on vocals and Geordan Reid-Campbell on guitar.
+The band met their fifth and sixth members, bassist Matt Knox and saxophonist David Turay, through Londons Jazz scene.
 The Hics got their name from hickory, the wood from which some drumsticks are made.

-Their first single, "Lines", was released on 30 September 2012 through their SoundCloud page.
-The song was soon picked up by BBC Radio 6 Music DJ Gilles Peterson, who played the song on his radio show on 6 October 2012, and later included it on his compilation Brownswood Bubblers Nine, released on 10 December 2012.
+Their first single, "Lines", was released September 30th 2012 through their SoundCloud page.
+The song was soon picked up by BBC Radio 6 Music DJ Gilles Peterson, who later included it on his compilation Brownswood Bubblers Nine, released on December 10th 2012.
+In January 2013, the band were runners-up for the Best Breakthrough Act category at Gilles Peterson's Worldwide Awards.